Western-Artificial-Intelligence/ai-law-agents/README.md

 - Measurement-error calibration CLI: `scripts/run_measurement_calibration.py`
 - Outcome scripts (GLMM, GEE+Satterthwaite, wild cluster bootstrap): `docs/OUTCOME_SCRIPTS.md`
 - Local backend reference: `docs/USER_GUIDE.md#local-backend-options`

+## Groq key pool
+- `GroqBackend` now pulls from a pool of keys and rotates to the least-used key that has spare concurrency.
+- Rate-limit responses put the offending key into an exponential backoff window (up to 30s) so the next request can failover to a different key automatically.
+- Configure keys/concurrency in `.env` using `GROQ_API_KEYS`, optional `GROQ_API_KEY_CONCURRENCY`, and `DEFAULT_MAX_CONCURRENCY`.
+- Per-key status (inflight, uses, backoff) is captured by `GroqKeyStatus` and available via `GroqKeyPool.summary()` if you need to log/debug pool health.
+- Best practices: spread keys across Groq projects, set realistic concurrency caps from your Groq dashboard, and keep the default low so a single runaway job cannot exhaust the pool.

 ## FAQ
 - How do I add a new case?
 Create a YAML under `bailiff/datasets/cases/` with `summary`, `facts`, `witnesses`, and `cue_slots`, then run `load_case_templates()` to validate it.
 See the user guide.